-Hi there, and welcome to our blog; our little space for recording our experiments and adventures.
+Hi there, and welcome to my blog; my little space for recording our experiments and adventures.
 Here you will find all kinds of resources, from foraging and gardening to recipes and instructables, from community shout outs to travel guides, and more.
-The theme that unites everything we write about is the eventual goal of one day owning our own little off grid camp where we can share these things in person rather than online!
-We’ve named our blog as a reminder of this goal, a sign that we believe we will one day accomplish it, and a hope that it will act as help, inspiration, or even simple solidarity to like-minded souls who may feel isolated in their yearning to live a similar dream.
+The theme that unites everything I write about is the eventual goal of one day owning my own little off grid camp where we can share these things in person rather than online!
+I’ve named this blog as a reminder of this goal, a sign that I believe I will one day accomplish it, and a hope that it will act as help, inspiration, or even simple solidarity to like-minded souls who may feel isolated in their yearning to live a similar dream.

-In the meantime we are spending our lives learning in a multitude of ways that the journey is as important as the destination.
-We are constantly humbled by our own mistakes, we consistently have to be willing to reassess our choices, and we often have to remind ourselves of things along the lines of this Howard Thurman quote:
+In the meantime I am spending my life learning in a multitude of ways that the journey is as important as the destination.
+I are constantly humbled by my own mistakes, consistently having to be willing to reassess my choices, and often have to remind myself of things along the lines of this Howard Thurman quote:

 “Don’t ask yourself what the world needs.
 Ask yourself what makes you come alive and then go do that.
 Because what the world needs is people who have come alive.”

-And so we’ll leave off this introduction with some little notes of things that make us come alive!
+And so I’ll leave off this introduction with some little notes of things that make me come alive!